 The purpose of this policy is to provide information, standards, and guidance on the permissible use of names and trademarks of Bridgewater College (the “College”).
 The overall purpose of the trademark policy is to protect the College’s trademarks and to promote Bridgewater College.
-This policy should be read in conjunction with the Bridgewater College Graphic Identity Guide, which describes how the College’s trademarks should be used and displayed when use thereof is permitted by this policy.
+This policy should be read in conjunction with the Bridgewater College Graphic Identity Manual, which describes how the College’s trademarks should be used and displayed when use thereof is permitted by this policy.

 II.
 WHO SHOULD USE THIS POLICY?